mindspore-lab/mindone/examples/stable_diffusion_xl/tools/lora_conversion/README.md

-# Apply LoRA Checkpoints trained with MindSpore to Torch Inference
+# Use MindSpore LoRA Checkpoints for Torch Inference

 ## Convert MS checkpoint to PT